ckormanyos/real-time-cpp/ref_app/src/app/benchmark/readme.md

   - Each benchmark is implemented as a single callable function to be called from a scheduled task in the multitasking scheduler configuration.
   - Every benchmark file can also be compiled separately as a standalone C++11 project.
   - A benchmark digital I/O pin is toggled hi/lo at begin/end of the benchmark run providing for oscilloscope real-time measurement.
-  - The benchmarks provide scalability, portability means for identifying the performance class of the microcontroller.
+  - The benchmarks provide scalable, portable C++11 means for identifying the performance class of the microcontroller.

 # Benchmark details